Ziana Zain

-Siti Roziana binti Zain (born 2 May 1968) is a Malaysian pop singer and actress.
+Siti Roziana Zain (born 2 May 1968) is a Malaysian pop singer and actress.
 Her music career began in the early '90s with her signature single, "Madah Berhelah" followed by hits like "Terlerai Kasih", "Setia Ku Di Sini" and "Puncak Kasih".
 In 1995, she was crowned Voice of Asia in Kazakhstan.

 Career

 1990–1992

 Ziana Zain signed a contract to record an album under BMG Asia Pacific (which has now become BMG Music).
 In 1991, she released her debut album Madah Berhelah and the hits single is "Madah Berhelah".
 It is a song about a jilted lover who was deceived by empty promises delivered through poetry and sweet words.
 Her subsequent singles from the same album, Riwayat Cinta, Dalam Kesakitan ini and Rentak Hidupku totally sealed her place as a singer who has powerful voice with wide octave range.

 1993–1997

 Ziana's second album, Ziana Zain was released in 1993 and sold more than 85,000 copies.
 The album featured one foreign language track, "Chitose Bashi".
 The singles of the album included "Anggapanmu" and "Putus Terpaksa".

 Her third album, Setia Ku Di Sini was released later in 1995 and she worked very closely with local composers.
 The album was certified 3× Platinum by RIM with 175,000 copies being sold.
 The album garnered her the "Best Female Vocalist in an Album" award at 1996's Anugerah Industri Muzik award.
 Ziana released five singles from the album and the lead single, "Kemelut Di Muara Kasih", was another commercial success.
 Four other singles, "Bersama Akhirnya", "Setia Ku Di Sini", "Sangkar Cinta" and "Tiada Kepastian" and the famous track on the album is Tuduhan and Antara Ikhlas dan Paksa went to top significant charts across Malaysia, Indonesia, Singapore and Brunei.
 The song "Bersama Akhirnya" garnered her the Best Solo Performance award in Pujaan 10 Nescafe.

 Ziana released her fourth album, Puncak Kasih, on 28 May 1997.
 It won Best Pop Album in 1998's Anugerah Industri Muzik.
 The lead single of the album, "Puncak Kasih", was a success.
 It managed to stay at No. 1 in Carta Muzik Muzik for 15 consecutive weeks.
 The song also won Best Ballad Song in 1998's Anugerah Juara Lagu.

 The other single is Satu Detik, Kalau Mencari Teman and Ada Cinta.
 The Music Video Ada Cinta is shotting at car park in K.L.